intave/issues/ISSUE_TEMPLATE.md

-Issue Report
+##Issue Report
 Welcome to intaves issue-tracer.
 Please describe your problem and fill in the requested information.

-! = Required

---
+---
- !Issue: [Please describe your problem]
+ *Issue: [Please describe your problem]
---

---
+---

+---
  Error Logs / Links
---

---
+---

+---
-!Intave version: [/intave version, /intave]
+*Intave version: [/intave version, /intave]
-!Server version: [/version]
+*Server version: [/version]
 Plugin list: [/plugins]
 Server ip and port:
---
+---

+*Required

 Disclaimer:
-  With reporting a issue, i'm sure that it is a issue and n
+  With reporting a issue, i'm sure that it is a issue and not a config option problem or any type of client modification.